Iran – A Beautiful Country

 Iran is known for their famous Persian history, which given a lot of trouble towards the Roman empire.
 In a lot of movies, books, Romans are always the 'good' guys, and Persians being the 'bad' ones.
-Today (2019), Iran is always associated with the terms like nuclear, war, terrorist, sanctions....etc.
+Nowadays, Iran is always associated with the the likes of nuclear, war, terrorist, sanctions....etc.
 Nonetheless, these association done more harm than good towards the lives of million Iranians trying to live a normal life, like you and me.
-On top of that, throughout the world's Muslim population, 80% of them are Sunni, while 20% are Shia, and most of the Shia came from Iran.

-By the way, who would ever believe that image below are the life of Iranians in 1970s, before Islamic Revolution?
+Who would ever believe that image above are the life of Iranians in 1970s, before Islamic Revolution?
+(Source : https://www.albawaba.com/slideshow/iran-islamic-revolution-1191998)

 Geopolitically, Iran is a huge country, surrounded mostly by Arab-led alliance (Sunni), and rich in resources in Persian Gulf.
 Also, Lut Desert of Iran, is actually the hottest desert in the world.
 I've always wanted to visit Iran, due to the historical points & interesting facts mentioned above.
 And finally in 2019, I strike this country off from my travel bucket list!!